ibinti/ibi-the-watch-cat/md/servo.md

 ## the quality and performance of servo motor varies signifcantly. hobby servo is ok for proof-of-concept prototype project. use accordingly. do not expect it will do what you want

-analog 180 positional sg90 : popular hobby servo, noticeable individual variations in specs, i.e, hobby quality.
+analog 180 positional sg90 : popular hobby servo, noticeable individual variations in specs

 digital 360 continous ft90r : digital servo is better than analog for ibi at the expense of power use